gibba42/full_stack_development_project2/README.md

     - The basic functionality of the Pomodoro timer was based on the 'Geeks for Geeks - Create a Pomodoro timer using html css and javascript' tutorial.
 This was then built on to add additional functionality.
 - Task list
     - The task list is based on the 'W3 Schools - How to js to do list' tutorial.
+- Feedback form storage
+    - The ability for users to save feedback on their sessions is based on the 'peerdh - Building a User Feedback System for Web Applications Using Local Storage' tutorial.